-The motion is also available to modify a motion in lieu of withdrawing it, although in that instance the voter who has seconded it can withdraw her or his second .
-In the informal play of town meeting, sometimes a speaker will ask whether the movant will accept a certain modification to her or his motion (often called a "friendly amendment"), and sometimes the movant will indicate acceptance; and so, without a form al motion to amend or to modify, but by general consent, a motion winds up being effectively modified or amended: and general consent will be taken to be unanimous consent in the absence of any objection.
+The motion is also available to modify a motion in lieu of withdrawing it, although in that instance the voter who has seconded it can withdraw her or his second.
+In the informal play of town meeting, sometimes a speaker will ask whether the movant will accept a certain modification to her or his (often called motion а "friendly amendment"), and sometimes the movant will indicate acceptance; and so, without a formal motion to amend or to modify, but by general consent, a motion winds up being effectively modified or amended; and general consent will be taken to be unanimous consent in the absence of any objection.
 Where a movant does not accept a suggestion for modification another voter can make the suggestion the subject of a Motion to Amend.

-VIII.
-RULES OF DEBATE
+CHAPTER VIII: RULES OF DEBATE